flutter/assets-for-api-docs/packages/snippets/README.md

 /// {@end-tool}
 ```

-This uses the skeleton for [application](config/skeletons/sample.html)
+This uses the skeleton for [application](https://github.com/flutter/flutter/blob/master/dev/snippets/config/skeletons/sample.html)
-snippets.
+snippets in the Flutter repo.

 The `sample` and `dartpad` tools also allow for quick Flutter app generation
 using the following command: